-Made official in 1875, Orange was once farming community bursting with orange groves.
+Made official in 1875, Orange was once a farming community bursting with orange groves.
 Although Orange is still thriving, the groves have since diminished.
 Visitors can still catch glimpses of the past where Alfred Chapman and Andrew Glassell established the first plaza center, an area locals refer to as Orange Circle or Old Towne Orange.
-It is where we spend many weekends when I’m not out if town.
-An antique lover, Grams is often found wandering through the local shops between frequent beer breaks on the patio of one of her favorite eateries.
-As regulars we know all the fun things to do at the Orange Circle with kids.
+Now, it is a favorite weekend hangout for Orange County locals as well as popular filming location for various movies and television shows.

-- Tokyo Café
+- Tokyo Cafe

 - Avila’s El Ranchito

-- Haven Gastropub
+- Haven Craft Kitchen+Bar

-- Gabbi Mexican Kitchen
+- Gabbi’s Mexican Kitchen

 - Citrus City Grille

 Historic sites & districts

 Disclaimer: Links in this page are meant to help you find relevant information and book attractions easier by linking directly to specific pages on partner websites (i.e. TripAdvisor).
 If you click a link, we may earn a small commission on transactions.
 This helps support the cost of running our website, and it adds absolutely no extra cost to you as the consumer.
 Thank you, we appreciate your support!
 You can read more on our disclosure policy.

 Orange Circle, most of the time, is very laid-back, but has its moments of coming alive.
 With all the bars and restaurants around, nights are very lively.
 Most days, it is nice to wonder around, pop into various shops, and enjoy some good food and drink.